Signs of Infestation

 - Regularly wash bedding or pet bedding at a hot temperature

-- When cleaning, hoover carpets, mattresses and other soft furnishings, especially in crevices.
+- Hoover carpets, mattresses and other soft furnishings, especially in crevices.

 If you intend to carry out your own treatment, always follow the manufacturer’s instructions carefully when applying insecticide so that you do not cause harm to yourself or pets, contaminate food, or damage your furnishings.